 Prices of all forms of energy other than electricity and natural gas are set freely by the market in France.
 The CRE is responsible for proposing changes to the regulated tariffs and for regulating tariffs for access by third parties to gas and electricity infrastructure, but the government still has the final say over whether or not to approve the proposed changes (though not modify them).
-Energy products and services are subject to normal VAT at the rate of 20%, with the exception of some segments of electricity supply, natural gas, and LPG, for which the rate is 5.5%.
+Energy products and services are subject to normal VAT at the rate of 20% (since 2014), with the exception of some segments of electricity supply, natural gas, and LPG, for which the rate is 5.5%.
 Excise duties in the form of the TICPE (Taxe intérieure de consommation sur les produits énergétiques) are payable on all sales of oil products at varying rates while separate consumption taxes apply to deliveries of coal, natural gas and electricity.
+A part of this rate is directly linked to the fuel carbon emissions.